-- 23. Each access and participation plan and targets and investment plan must be approved by the provider's Accountable Officer. - 24.
-Providers must confirm that their governing body has approved the plan by ticking the box in cell C10. - 25.
+- 25. Each access and participation plan and targets and investment plan must be approved by the provider's Accountable Officer. - 26.
+Providers must confirm that their governing body has approved the plan by using the drop-down in cell G10. - 27.
 It is up to each provider to determine its own process for checking the accuracy of the information it provides.
 This could be through internal audit, a report to the head of the provider, a governors' group or a steering committee.
 All information is subject to audit and providers must ensure that the way information is validated meets internal audit requirements.